gazbond/RpcServlet/README.md

-### Installing RCP-Servlet:
+### Installing RpcServlet:

-RCP-Servlet was created with Java SE 6 so it is probably best to run it with Tomcat 6.
+RpcServlet was created with Java SE 6 so it is probably best to run it with Tomcat 6.

 Download Tomcat 6 and extract.